Services

 Evaluate-Prepare-Conduct loop, starting with Evalution, a variation of the Build-Measure-Leanr feedback loop by Eric Ries

-But the model describes a loop.
-Where should a project start?
-As the internet provides us with an abundance of information, it makes sense to start most projects by learning about the initial business environment and available resources about customers and technology.
+But the model describes a loop!
+Where to start the work?
+The internet provides us with an abundance of information: studies, papers, trend reports, demographics, statistics, best practices, etc. It makes sense to start most projects by taking some time to learn about the initial context and see if data about customers and technologies of high potential is available.

 Evaluate phase of the Evaluate-Prepare-Conduct loop